kreddkrikk/acurite/README.md

 # Introduction

-10 years ago someone [reverse engineered](https://rayshobby.net/reverse-engineer-wireless-temperature-humidity-rain-sensors-part-2/) the RF signals of the AcuRite 00592W3 humidity/temperature sensor.
+In 2014 someone [reverse engineered](https://rayshobby.net/reverse-engineer-wireless-temperature-humidity-rain-sensors-part-2/) the RF signals of the AcuRite 00592W3 humidity/temperature sensor.
 Using this as a starting point, I decided to do the same with more recent models for data logging purposes, using cheap 433MHz receivers to capture RF signals and a Raspberry Pi to interface with them and store the data to disk.

 # Supported products